jasonvan/prexel/planning/backlog.md

 #### Convert easy-entry into an XML representation of the fragment

 * Write code to process the different easy-entry strings
+    * Create a test setup
+    * Determine regex that is need for processing the easy-entry strings
 * Write code to generate XMI

 #### Use XML fragment to generate pretty-printed version of the diagram